 University Realty LLC receives, cultivates, advances and monetizes commercial and residential real estate to support the mission of Arizona State University.
 The goal of each and every transaction is to bring more resources and more revenue to the table for education.
 These transactions create real impact for ASU faculty, students, research, and ultimately, our communities.
-It started out as a few real estate assets held by the ASU Foundation in 2013 valued at $45.1 million, and today, University Realty, the real estate affiliate of the foundation has a managed asset portfolio located in four states that is valued at $742 million in June 2023.
+It started out as a few real estate assets held by the ASU Foundation for a New American University in 2013 valued at $45.1 million, and today, University Realty, the real estate affiliate of the foundation has a managed asset portfolio located in four states that is valued at $742 million in June 2023.

 University Realty partners with the real estate development and brokerage community on numerous projects and cannot be successful without them.
 Development partners bring additional staff, expertise, and equity to help University Realty generate revenue for ASU and create buildings that support the university’s mission.
 University Realty only takes on projects with the right partners and the right opportunity to create revenue to advance higher education and provide a greater community benefit to the city and state.